microsoft/jacdac-ts/jacscript/README.md

 ## TODO

-* change call to transfer regs to locals automatically?
 * register reads may not be triggered enough for `onChange()` to work
 * `role.isConnected()` or something; also `role.onConnected(() => { })`
 * sending commands: `buzzer.play_note(freq, 0.9, time)`